charlestonsoftware/moneypress-cafepress/readme.txt

 Donate link: http://www.cybersprocket.com/products/wpquickcafepress/
 Tags: plugin,post,page,cafepress,affiliate,shirts,pod,print-on-demand,store,products,ecommerce,revenue sharing,storefront,cj,commission-junction
 Requires at least: 2.6
-Tested up to: 3.0.4
+Tested up to: 3.1.1
 Stable tag: 3.5

-MoneyPress : CafePress Edition allows you to quickly and easily display products from CafePress on any page or post via a simple shortcode.
-Upgrading?
-This is a major release update, you will need to re-enter any settings on your admin panel including the license key and CafePress API key after upgrading.
+Put CafePress product listings on your posts and pages using a simple short code.
+List your own products or earn affiliate revenue.
+A premium plugin.

 == Description ==

-MoneyPress : CafePress Edition allows you to quickly and easily display products from CafePress on any page or post via a simple shortcode.
+This plugin allows you to quickly and easily display products from CafePress on any page or post via a simple shortcode.
 Install the plugin and you can add products to your existing blog posts or pages just be entering a shortcode.
 Multiple configuration options allow you to customize the display.
 If you are a CafePress retailer, this plugin is for you!

-Requires PHP version 5.1.3 or higher.
+Note: This is a premium plugin.
+See the FAQ for details about our license.

 = Features =